Nassim-Saboundji/UniversityCurriculumMaps/README.md

 Run by doing `python3 main.py`.
 Wait until the program finishes.

 Once this is done.
-Create a new folder. copy the index.html and makeCurriculumMap.js from ex: BScMath and put them in that folder.
+Create a new folder. copy the index.html and makeCurriculumMap.js from ex: BScMath's folder and put them in the new one you just created.

 Now replace `fetch("./math.json")` from makeCurriculumMap.js with
 `fetch("./nameYouChose.json")`